 What should I do if the straps on my SKED are starting to fray?

 We have replaceable straps – the SK-208c.
 The SKED-EVAC Aluminum Side Release Buckle Conversion Kit features Austrian-made Skedco/Cobra side release buckles.
 These buckles are dependable and strong enough to meet the needs of securing a patient into a SKED stretcher without the danger of breaking the buckle.
 Please go to the SKED-EVAC Aluminum Side Release Buckle Conversion Kit product description page for more information.
+NOTE: We do not sell the buckles that came with your SKED originally because they need to be sewn onto the unit.
+If you would like to have the same buckles, you will need to purchase a new SKED.

 What is the SKED’s maximum weight allowance?